nathan-kennedy/makegif/README.md

 ## Installation

 1. Download the `makegif.sh` script from this repository.
+2. Source the script inside your .zshrc (I source mine in a separate file for functions - they essentially act just like aliases and are called the same way too).

-2. Make the script executable:
+3. Optionally, make the script executable:

    ```bash
    chmod +x makegif.sh
    ```

-3. Optionally, move the script to a directory in your PATH or create an alias for easy access.
+4. Move the script to a directory in your PATH or create an alias for easy access.

    - Moving to a directory in your PATH: